Advanced Image Workflows: Multi-Model Image Generation Strategies

 Advanced Image Workflows: Multi-Model Strategies

 The main advantage of magicdoor.ai's image stack is not one single model.
-It is the ability to move between cheap generation, premium generation, editing, higher-resolution output, and upscaling without leaving the workflow.
+It is the ability to move between cheap generation, specialist generation, image editing, background removal, higher-resolution output, and upscaling without rebuilding the work in separate tools.

 Current image costs used in these workflows